Philippines: Ocean Vida on Cabilao

 “To be honest it was the best dive of the year for me,” Tom said, “We saw so much in such shallow water.
 I had no desire to go deeper at all.
 Clearly, for your diving dollar, the Philippines, is the most affordable vacations, to experience bucket list diving.”

-The resort itself has so much charm you feel like you are part of the staff or part of their family.
+The resort itself has so much charm you feel like you are part of the staff and part of their family.
 The view from the restaurant is ridiculously beautiful.
 The Philippines morning sun rising above the mountains and ocean in the distance is a stunning way to have a cup of coffee and breakfast.
+Cabilao has Sea Explorers PADI 5 star dive operation right on the property with a state of the are photo center.
+The beach is dotted with coconut palm tres and shaded lounge chairs.
+Dining is family-style with spectacular ocean views.
+All meals are made to order.

 Introducing the magical islands of the Visayas Sea